 In addition to the cases in which Switzerland must apply the sovereignty clause because the transfer to the responsible Dublin State would violate one of its international obligations, Article 29a(3) AO1 provides the possibility to apply the sovereignty clause on humanitarian grounds.
 Case-law has held that the sovereignty clause is not self-executing, which means that applicants can rely on the clause only in connection with another provision of national law.
 There are no general criteria publicly available in Switzerland on when the humanitarian clause or the sovereignty clause are implemented.
 The SEM is very reluctant to show in a transparent manner which criteria are decisive for using the sovereignty clause.
-The Federal Administrative Court's competence to examine the SEM's decision regarding humanitarian reasons is very limited, which leads to less jurisprudence and transparency on the issue (see section on Dublin: Appeal).
+The Federal Administrative Court's competence to examine the SEM's decision regarding humanitarian reasons is very limited, which leads to less jurisprudence and transparency on the issue.
+However, the Court sent some cases back to the SEM, because it had failed to examine whether or not to apply a discretionary clause (see section on Dublin: Appeal).

 The sovereignty clause is used only in exceptional cases and is usually based on Article 29a(3) OA1.
-According to Swiss case-law, the interpretation of humanitarian reasons in the sense of Article 3(2) of the Dublin III Regulation should be similar to the interpretation of the humanitarian clause of the Dublin Regulation.
-Therefore, a sharp distinction cannot be made between the grounds mostly accepted by Swiss authorities to use the sovereignty clause and grounds mostly accepted to use the humanitarian clause.
+According to Swiss case-law, 114 the interpretation of humanitarian reasons in the sense of Article 3(2) of the Dublin III Regulation should be similar to the interpretation of the humanitarian clause of the Dublin Regulation.
+115 Therefore, a sharp distinction cannot be made between the grounds mostly accepted by Swiss authorities to use the sovereignty clause and grounds mostly accepted to use the humanitarian clause.
 In most cases in which Switzerland decides to examine an application even if another state is responsible, the applicants concerned are particularly vulnerable persons, for example families (especially single mothers with children) or persons with psychological problems that cannot be taken charge of because of the deficiencies of the reception conditions or of the asylum system in the responsible Member State.
-A high risk of detention in case of a transfer back to the responsible state is also a reason that is put forward relatively often (for further information see section on Dublin: Appeal).
-There is no information available on the number of cases in which the humanitarian clause or the sovereignty clause have been applied by the Swiss authorities.
+A high risk of detention in case of a transfer back to the responsible state is